lj-ditrapani/SWE430/README.markdown

 TO DO
 ========================================================================
+- Grab tutorial (and lessons) from 499 course and integrate into Lesson 1 and 2
+- Grab instructions from 499 course and update 430 instructions
 - Add discussion board questions for interaction with managers
 - Re-order lessons?
 Include javascript tutorial as a lesson?
 - Make javascript tutorial